Jennifer Webb-McRae always knew what she wanted to be when she grew up.

 Webb-McRae says her responsibilities as Chief Prosecutor of Cumberland County are complex.

-“There are a lot of hard issues that you face when you have to made decisions that affect people’s lives in the criminal justice system.
-However, with some of the national issues that are going on in our country, with you know with Ferguson, with mass incarceration, with a lack of confidence in law enforcement.
-It’s been a challenge being the first African-American prosecutor.”
+“There are a lot of hard issues that you face when you have to make decisions that affect people’s lives in the criminal justice system," she says.
+Some of those issues are mass incarceration and a lack of public confidence in law enforcement.

 Sometimes the challenges might feel personal.

-There are many ways to serve that purpose, however.
-Webb-McRae says she works to help people make good choices, especially when they are young.
+Jennifer Webb-McRae also works to help people make good choices, especially young people.
 She recognizes the power of peer pressure that children face.
 She notes the strong “no-snitching” culture among young people that can block needed intervention.

 To battle this, Webb-McRae launched an Annual Back to School Initiative.
 After just six years in existence, the program now involves 40 schools.
-McRae and her office staff attend over 30 back-to-school events each year.
+Jennifer Webb-McRae and her office staff attend over 30 back-to-school events each year.
 They share information about programs that help keep kids safe.

-Prosecutor Webb-McRae hopes her example will inspire girls in Cumberland County.
+Prosecutor Webb-McRae hopes her example and career choice will inspire girls in Cumberland County.

 “I’m passionate about what I do.
 I’m proud to be career woman.
-I’m proud to a role model for other young women who are embarking to be decision makers and I'm passionate about doing justice every day.”
+I’m proud to be a role model for other young women who are embarking to be decision makers and I'm passionate about doing justice every day,” she adds.

 Jennifer Webb-McRae plans to continue to grow in her career.
 She hopes to become a judge someday.
 Her belief in community involvement, public service and justice will continue.